Frequently Asked Questions

 What about legacies?
 Are they guaranteed a bid?

 No, legacies (potential new members who have family in a sorority) are not guaranteed a bid.
-Each chapter has its own policies on how they make decisions about legacies.
-This is dictated by their national organization.
+Each chapter has its own policies on how they make decisions about legacies that is dictated by their national organization.

 What support mechanisms are in place for women who don’t get invites back or don’t get bids?
 There’s bound to be disappointment and hurt feelings.